aspose-page/Aspose.Page-API-References/english/cpp/aspose.page.eps/psdocument/save/_index.md

 ## PsDocument::Save(System::SharedPtr\<System::IO::Stream\>) method

-Saves given [PsDocument](../) as [EPS](../../) file.
+Saves given [PsDocument](../) to the stream.
 This method is used only after updating [XMP](../../../aspose.page.eps.xmp/) metadata.
 It saves initial [EPS](../../) file with updated existing metadata or new one created while calling GetMetadata method.
 In the last case all necessary PostScript code and [EPS](../../) comments are added.

 ```cpp
 void Aspose::Page::EPS::PsDocument::Save(System::SharedPtr<System::IO::Stream> epsStream)